d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 ## Robustness through Perturbations

-Let us think briefly about what we expect from a good predictive model.
+Let's think briefly about what we expect from a good predictive model.
 We want it to peform well on unseen data.
 Classical generalization theory